When developing software for the telemedicine space in the United States, adhering to telehealth regulations is of the utmost importance.

 Now PHI is shared via the internet and digital files.

 The same balance must be found between protecting PHI and facilitating fast, high-quality healthcare.
-That is why HIPAA compliance is now required in the software development space.
+That is why HIPAA compliance is now required in the telemedicine development space.

 Does HIPAA Compliance Apply to My Telehealth Business?